BY-LAWS OF Jupiter Performing Arts Fund, Inc., A FLORIDA NOT-FOR-PROFIT CORPORATION

 The purpose’s for which the Organization has been formed are:

-To encourage and support the band programs within the public schools of the Jupiter community; to financially, physically, logistically or otherwise assist the bands and their members, volunteers, and directors with the musical activities of the bands ;to engage in fund-raising activities to help achieve such purposes; to otherwise provide music education and support services consistent with §501 (c)(3) of the Internal Revenue Code.
+To encourage and support the performing arts programs within the public schools of the Jupiter community; to financially, physically, logistically or otherwise assist the performing arts programs and their members, volunteers, and directors to engage in fund-raising activities to help achieve such purposes; to otherwise provide performing arts education and support services consistent with §501 (c)(3) of the Internal Revenue Code.

 ARTICLE III MEMBERSHIP